What is a WordPress maintenance business?

 Let’s kick things off with a quick overview of why starting a WordPress maintenance business is such a good idea.

-If you’ve already put in the hard work of attracting the client and building the client’s site, you can profitably provide those maintenance services — if you can get your business model dialed in.
-The potential benefits to starting a WordPress maintenance business are compelling and have a positive impact on your revenue, the type of clients you serve, and your overall business.
+If you’ve already put in the hard work of attracting the client and building the client’s site, you can profitably provide those maintenance services — if you can get your business model dialled in.
+The potential benefits to starting a WordPress maintenance business are compelling, and have positive impact on your revenue, the type of clients you serve, and your overall business.